 The first thing you need to do is understand OSHA itself.
 The Occupational Safety and Health Act of 1970 is a law that regulates and requires safety in the workplace.

-It puts responsibility on employers to make sure their property and workplace is free of hazardous conditions to workers, and that all employees are properly notified of any health risks.
-The law also provides guidelines for how employers must educate their staff on what to do in case of an emergency, like a fire or injury that requires first aid.
+It puts responsibility on employers.
+They must make sure their property and workplace is free of hazardous conditions to workers.
+Additionally, all employees must be are properly notified of any health risks.
+The law also provides guidelines for how employers must educate their staff on what to do in case of an emergency.
+It covers events like fires to injuries that require first aide.

 If an employee suffers an accident at work, OSHA requires the injury to be reported not only to employers, but also to them.
 These reports must be submitted annually unless your business has less than 10 employees.

-Injury and illness reports help the Occupational Safety and Health Administration to find employers that are not keeping their workplaces safe.
+Injury and illness reports help the OSHA to find employers that are not keeping their workplaces safe.
 If injury reports raise red flags that a business may be acing in a negligent manner, OSHA may come in to a workplace to inspect it.

 What Is Workplace Negligence?

 When an employer properly follows the rules of OSHA, it should reduce the number of injuries that take place and help to handle any injuries that still do occur.
-If they neglect OSHA regulations and you are injured, you have the right to pursue a claim against them and fight for the damages or financial losses that accrued from your injury.
+If they neglect OSHA regulations and you are injured, you have the right to pursue a claim against them.
+Fight for the damages or financial losses that accrued from your injury.
 Because they were acting in a negligent manner.

 Exactly what is negligence, though?
 Legally, negligence is defined as “failure to exercise the care toward others which a reasonable or prudent person would do in the circumstances, or taking action which such a reasonable person would not.”